 And afterwards remember, do not grieve:

 However, her opinion changes near this volta of the poem.
-Slowly, her words linger over the idea that ‘yet if you should forget me for a while’, it would not be a terrible thing.
+Slowly, her words linger over the idea that ‘yet if you forgot me for a while, it would not be a terrible thing.
 It would allow her lover to be happy, and the speaker overcomes her fear of being forgotten to admit that this would be an ideal situation for them.
-She says what if he will forget her for a while, and then pretend to remember her by grieving over her death.
+She says, what if he will forget her for a while and then pretend to remember her by grieving over her death.

 For if the darkness and corruption leave